ironscar/dba-starter/postgres/docs/13 - streaming-replication-failover.md

     - double-check `primaryconninfo` and `cluster_name` now in `pgdata2`
     - rename `pgdata` to `pgdata_old` and `pgdata2` to `pgdata`, and restarted container

-- let's take the cascade standby out of the picture entirely
-- stop `pgdb1` to take the primary down
-- let's promote `pgdb2`
-- let's restart `pgdb3` now pointed to `pgdb2` (new IP of pgdb3 is 192.168.196.2)
-- let's finally restart `pgdb1` also pointed to `pgdb2` (new IP of pgdb1 is 192.168.196.4)
-  - and rewind from primary before pointing it to primary
-  - remove backup_label and see what happens

 [ISSUES-TO-FIX]
 - said container failed to start due to `backup_label contains data inconsistent with control file`
   - double check `recovery_target_timeline=latest`, connection_info and cluster_name is set correctly in conf file [DID-NOT-WORK]
   - maybe try to rewind from primary and point it to standby [DID-NOT-WORK]
   - maybe try to set it up as a standby to the primary instead and drop the idea of a cascade standby [DID-NOT-WORK]
   - remove existing `backup_label` file from pgdata2 [DID-NOT-WORK]
-  - remove new `backup_label` file from pgdata2 [TRY]
+  - remove new `backup_label` file from pgdata2 [DID-NOT-WORK]
+    - DB did start up but kept saying `replication terminated by primary server` and couldn't take connections being stuck in initialization
-  - create volume mapped data dirs for the container which is current primary [TRY]
+  - create volume mapped data directory for the container which is current primary [WORKED]
     - once container stops, you will have the specific host dir still there
-    - create a new container mapped to same volume and run pg_rewind in the run command like in https://stackoverflow.com/questions/63820214/how-to-run-pg-rewind-in-postgresql-docker-container with -R command so that is starts as standby
+    - create a new container mapped to same volume and run pg_rewind in the run command like in https://stackoverflow.com/questions/63820214/how-to-run-pg-rewind-in-postgresql-docker-container with -R command so that is starts as standby and -u postgres on docker run to run rewind as postgres
-    - if successfully starts up, update the cluster_name and standbys, and restart it
+    - recreate another container on same mapping now without rewind and now things work out fine

+[ACTUAL-FAILOVER-PROCESS]
+- let's take the cascade standby out of the picture entirely
+- let's also recreate all the containers with directory-specific volume mappings in `/datadir` on host
+- stop `pgdb1` to take the primary down
+- let's promote `pgdb2`
+- let's restart `pgdb3` now pointed to `pgdb2` (new IP of pgdb3 is 192.168.196.2)
+- make an update in `pgdb2` and see at the end if it got replicated to both standbys
+- remove `pgdb1`
+  - cannot access the `pgdata` directory on host mapped volume so cannot remove `postmaster.pid` but this didn't cause a problem with running `pg_rewind` in next step
+- recreate `pgdb1` with same volume and add `pg_rewind -R` command in `docker run` command
+  - new IP of pgdb1 is 192.168.196.4
+  - cannot run `pg_rewind` as it attempts to run it as `root` whereas as its only allowed as `postgres`
+  - need to use `docker run with -u postgres` so that commands after run are run as `postgres` user
+  - even then, container just shuts down saying `timeline diverged and no rewind required`
+- stop/remove `pgdb1` and recreate `pgdb1` again mapped to the same volume but without `pg_rewind` command or `--user postgres`, and now finally things start up fine
+  - no changes to config required as `-R` automatically creates it as standby pointed to correct primary
+  - it does however keep overriding the `postgresql.auto.conf` with new `primary_conninfo` lines and ideally we want to keep updating only one line
+    - we can remove the `postgresql.auto.conf` and restart the container after updating actual `primary_conninfo` in `postgresql.conf` to point to `pgdb2`
+- All writes to new primary during failover now replicated to both standbys

 [POSSIBLE-EXPLANATIONS]
 - looks like `pg_rewind` cannot be run on active data directory so database has to be shut down
   - but shutting down database is the same as shutting down the container, thus not being able to run pg_rewind
   - its possible to run `pg_rewind` on a copy of the directory but the control file may be going out of sync due to it still being active and thus, the backup_label not matching anymore on restart
+- so we volume map it and run the rewind at start of container and then recreate another container for actual startup which is a little odd but works

+[CAVEATS]
+- Since all primary servers use quorum of atleast 1 synchronous standby
+  - during failover while old primary is down and other standby connection needs to be updated
+  - no writes to the DB get completed until the standby server is brought online
+  - thus, it might be better to not have synchronous standbys so as to support seamless failover
+  - if we keep it as default async, transactions commit automatically and standbys get the WALs when they come back online as long as its withint the `wal_keep_segment` size
+- Today, there is no feature to wait for some timeout for synchronous standbys to acknowledge and else proceed with transaction commit locally anyway

 ---